Updated: Aug 3, 2022

-Some birthing spaces have certain specifications and requirements that put your on a list of doulas who are allowed in.
+Some birthing spaces have certain specifications and requirements that put your name on a list of doulas who are allowed in.
 You may have to send in credentials, send in a vaccination card, or some other information.
-I always call a few time leading up to my client's estimated due date because regulations and requirements seem to change almost daily.
-This way, I can always be prepared and eliminate surprises on the delivery day.
+I always call a few times leading up to my client's estimated due date because regulations and requirements seem to change almost daily.
+This way, I can always be prepared and eliminate as many surprises as I can on the delivery day.

 3. Are there any changes, restrictions, or guidelines I should be aware of?

 With new guidelines, many hospitals and birthing centers changed how they provide what was normal services.
 In the beginning of the pandemic, only the birthing person was allowed in the space, then only the spouse or partner.
 Through these many changes, we've seen a lack of lactation consultant and pediatrician visits.
 The birthing space may have new guidelines or rules about masks, time restrictions, the use of birthing/peanut balls, or needing a covid test, etc. it is best to know about these up front, so you and your client can be prepared.